Maggie Mulvihill, Program Director

 John Wihbey is an assistant professor of journalism and media innovation at Northeastern University, where he heads the graduate programs in the School of Journalism.
 He is the author of The Social Fact: News and Knowledge in a Networked World (MIT Press, 2019).
 His research and teaching interests include the intersection of news and social media; misinformation and media literacy; the use of data and data visualization in journalism and communications; and issues of policy relating to news and social media platforms.
 He is faculty co-director of the Co-Laboratory for Data Impact and a faculty affiliate with the Global Resilience Institute and NULab for Texts, Maps and Networks.

-I am currently working at WGBH News, where I am Audience Engagement Editor.
-It’s my job to create an informed and engaged community around the most important issues we face in our families, neighborhoods, our nation and our world.
+Lisa Williams is currently working at WGBH News, where she serves as the Audience Engagement Editor.
+She creates an informed and engaged community around the most important issues we face in our families, neighborhoods, our nation and our world.

 Margot Williams is Research Editor for Investigations at The Intercept.
 Her career at the Washington Post, New York Times, NPR and the International Consortium of Investigative Journalists is one of the most respected in the investigative reporting world.
 During 14 years at the Washington Post, Margot was a member of two Washington Post Pulitzer Prize-winning teams, for a 1998 investigation of D.C. police shootings of civilians and then again in 2001 for national coverage of terrorism.
 In the aftermath of 9/11 at the Washington Post and later at the New York Times, she investigated the network of jets and shell companies involved in the transport of terrorism suspects among secret prisons around the globe.
 In 2011, she analyzed the Guantánamo documents leaked by Bradley Manning for NPR and the New York Times.
 In 2017, “Trial and Terror,” a database and article series by Margot and Trevor Aaronson about terrorism prosecutions since 9/11, won the University of Florida Award for Investigative Data Journalism and the National Headliner Award for Web or Interactive Project.